 - All the witnesses will be asked to leave the courtroom and wait outside until they're called to give evidence.

-- The applicant and their witnesses will give evidence and be cross-examined.
+- The person who made the application and their witnesses will give evidence and be cross-examined by the other person or their lawyer.

-- The respondent and their witnesses will give evidence and be cross-examined.
+- The other person and their witnesses will give evidence and be cross-examined.

 - The judge might ask questions or give instructions about the trial process.